 The mosaic Christmas tree will be an attention-grabbing piece, a perfect item to add charm to the home decoration for Christmas.

 Old unused wood pieces and slats make great material to create a Christmas tree.
 Painting them in different hues will decide how cool they look.
 These wood Christmas trees can be big or small enough to be placed on a shelf or table.
 They are perfect to be used outside the house too.

 Pallet Wood Christmas Tree

 Add a purpose to your Christmas celebration by repurposing pallet wood that you’ve crammed up in your storeroom since an age.
 You can transform unused pallets into a unique Christmas tree that will look graceful on the front porch.
 Below are some ideas to draw inspiration from.

 Have a look at these Christmas trees made from PVC pipes.
 They are a perfect idea for confined spaces or apartments, where the space-saving decor is a must.
 PVC pipe Christmas tree adds a unique touch to the interior and doesn’t take much time or effort to make.
 You just need to cut PVC pipes into pieces, stick them together to form a tree pattern on a flat panel, and decorate it with your favorite ornaments.

 Hazelnut Cane Christmas Tree

-Weave up hazelnut vines into the shape of a tree for the outdoors of your home.
+Weave up hazelnut vines into the shape of a tree for outdoors.
 You can add colorful ornaments to improve its grace.

 Christmas Tree from Gifts

 This one is as fun as receiving gifts.
 Stack up the gifts you get in the shape of a tree, add a star topper and it can be your Christmas tree.
-A super simple idea, provided you receive a lot of gifts on Christmas.
+A super simple idea, provided you receive a lot of Christmas gifts.